Prince alwaleed talal saud. Palaces in the sky, on the sea and on the earth. “They put personal interests above public interests”

 According to one report, it was about six billion dollars.

-I have read about six billion, as well as more and less.
+I have read about six billion, and about larger and smaller amounts.

-What did your freedom cost you?
-Weren't you asked to pay the government some money, give up some holdings, or give up some shares?
+How much did freedom cost you?
+Have you been asked to pay the government any money, give up any possessions, or give up any shares?

-You must respect the confidential agreement reached between me and the government of Saudi Arabia based on a proven understanding.
+You must respect the confidential agreement reached between me and the government of Saudi Arabia and based on confirmed mutual understanding.

-You maintain your innocence and say you didn't sign any plea agreement.
+You maintain your innocence and say that you did not sign any plea agreement.

-We have indeed signed a certain document, a confirmed mutual understanding.
-Some might call it a settlement agreement.
-I don't think so, because in my understanding an agreement is an acknowledgment that you did something wrong.
+We actually signed a document, a confirmed mutual understanding.
+Some may call this a settlement agreement.
+I don’t think so, because in my understanding, an agreement is an admission that you did something wrong.

-Of course, you understand how important it is to be honest and frank with me.
-If another version appears, your credibility will suffer.
+You, of course, understand how important it is to be honest and frank with me.
+If another version emerges, your credibility will suffer.

 Of course.

-I have a confirmed understanding with the government and it continues to operate.
-I will elaborate on this: it is a permanent process with the government.
+I have a confirmed understanding with the government and it remains in effect.
+I will go into detail on this: this is an ongoing process with the government.

-Already, Kingdom Holding is talking to lenders about raising $2 billion in debt financing — “firepower” for the next deal, the prince says.
+Already, Kingdom Holding is talking to lenders about securing $2 billion in debt financing—the “firepower,” as the prince puts it, for the next deal.

 These events have affected your reputation.
-No matter what you say in this interview, people will still be convinced that once you're at the Ritz-Carlton, you must be guilty of something.
-Understand it.
+No matter what you say in this interview, people will still be convinced that because you ended up at the Ritz-Carlton, you must be guilty of something.
+Understand this.

-When you are detained, someone from the business or banking community will certainly state their doubts.
-Now my job is to interact, meet all of them, whether privately or collectively, and tell my story.
+When you are detained, someone in the business or banking community is bound to raise concerns.
+My job now is to interact, meet all of them, whether privately or collectively, and tell my story.

-I understand that it will not be easy, because some banks and representatives of the business community will continue to doubt.
-However, I assure them that everything is in order, everything is back to normal, and we are functioning in the same mode as before.
+I understand that it will not be easy, because some banks and representatives of the business community will continue to have doubts.
+However, I assure them that everything is fine, everything is back to normal and we are functioning as before.

 It would certainly help if the government said: "Al-Waleed did nothing wrong, there was a misunderstanding, he did not buy his freedom and remains a Saudi citizen in good standing."
-But that didn't happen.
+But this did not happen.

 Context